olchyk98/netflix-compact/README.md

 ## How does it work?

 Actually, it's a simple HTML button that fires an internal `"requestMinimizedView"` implementation.
-All this script does is that adds a button and a `onclick` handler to this function.
+This script adds a custom media button.
 You can think of it as a shortcut.

 ## Author
 Oles Odynets @2020 [Github](https://github.com/olchyk98)